-STUDENT STANDARDS OF BEHAVIOR, COMPLAINTS, RECORDS
+■ STUDENT STANDARDS OF BEHAVIOR, COMPLAINTS, RECORDS

 The College has adopted a statement of standards for student behavior and has provided for due process in matters of academic honesty, disciplinary action, and grievances.
 These are in the Student Guide.

 The College operates in compliance with the Family Educational Rights and Privacy Act.
 Students have the right to inspect certain official records, files, and data that pertain to them and that are maintained in the registrar's office and the placement office, and to challenge inaccurate or misleading information.

-Information on these policies is found in the Student Guide available from the Office of Academic and Student Affairs.
+Information on these policies is found in the Student Guide available on the website at <www.augsburg.edu/studentguide>.